quantumlib/qsim/docs/tutorials/qsimcirq_gcp.md

 ```bash
 docker run -v `pwd`:/homedir -p 8888:8888 gcr.io/quantum-builds/github.com/quantumlib/jupyter_qsim:latest
 ```
-You should see several lines of output ending with lines like:
+You should see several lines of output ending with lines like below.
+(If you get an error about `permission denied` you may need to run docker with `sudo` as [described here](https://docs.docker.com/engine/reference/run/#general-form)).
 ```less
     To access the notebook, open this file in a browser:
         file:///root/.local/share/jupyter/runtime/nbserver-1-open.html
     Or copy and paste one of these URLs: